UTexas

 Sec.
 13–602.
 Locations

-1. Subject to the restrictions elsewhere in these rules, including in Subsection 13–602(b) and the rules on disruption of other functions and interference with vehicular and pedestrian traffic (see Section 13–301), University persons, University organizations, and members of the public may set up tables on impervious surfaces in the common outdoor areas on the campus.
-Tables may not be set up in areas covered by grass, landscaping, or other pervious substances.
+1. Subject to the restrictions elsewhere in these rules, including in Subsection 13–602(b) and the rules on disruption of other functions and interference with vehicular and pedestrian traffic (see Section 13–301), University persons, University organizations, and members of the public may set up tables on impervious surfaces in the Common Outdoor Areas on the campus.
 University persons and University organizations may set up tables in University buildings in any large, open, indoor location as permitted by the specific building protocols and with permission of the academic or administrative unit controlling the space.
 In some buildings, tabling may be prohibited completely.
 The Main building is not available for tabling at any time.

 2. Additional restrictions.